claudiusnascimento/gentelelladashboard/README.md

 For the version 1.0.0
  - You must to work with the views purely.
  - The config file is empty
- - There is anyone component
+ - There is no component

 ## See the Gentelella Docs: